Akinstee/legendAkinsTee/README.md

 # legendAkinsTee
-I want to be a big time programmer, am the best in my field
+I want to be a big time programmer, and also to be the best in my field